eljojo/faircamp-fork/src/manual/topics/02 Getting Started.md

 faircamp --preview
 ```

-By default, faircamp will create a `.faircamp_build` and a `.faircamp_cache` folder inside the catalog directory.
+By default, faircamp will write the site to a `.faircamp_build` folder inside
+the catalog directory.
 With `--preview` specified, it will automatically open
-`.faircamp_build/index.html` inside your browser after building is complete.
+the site inside your browser after building is complete.
+(You can press
+`Ctrl+C` in the terminal to kill the preview server again)

 And that's it, your faircamp site is now alive and kicking.